Treaty of Brest-Litovsk: Lasting effects

 Relations between Russia and the Central Powers did not go smoothly.
 The Ottoman Empire broke the treaty by invading the newly created First Republic of Armenia in May 1918.
 Joffe became the Russian ambassador to Germany.
 His priority was distributing propaganda to trigger the German revolution.
 On 4 November 1918, "the Soviet courier's packing-case had 'come to pieces'" in a Berlin railway station; it was filled with insurrectionary documents.
 Joffe and his staff were ejected from Germany in a sealed train on 5 November 1918.
 In the Armistice of 11 November 1918 that ended World War I, one clause abrogated the Brest-Litovsk treaty.
 Next, the Bolshevik legislature (VTsIK) annulled the treaty on 13 November 1918, and the text of the VTsIK Decision was printed in the newspaper Pravda the next day.

 In the year after the armistice following a timetable set by the victors, the German Army withdrew its occupying forces from the lands gained in Brest-Litovsk.
 However, relations between Russia and the Allied Powers were also bad due to the Allied Powers' intervention in the Russian Civil War against the Soviet government of Russia and its allies.
 The fate of the region, and the location of the eventual western border of the Soviet Union, was settled in violent and chaotic struggles over the course of the next three and a half years.
 The Polish–Soviet War was particularly bitter; it ended with the Treaty of Riga in 1921.
 Although most of Ukraine and Belarus fell under Bolshevik control and eventually became two of the constituent republics of the Soviet Union, Poland and the Baltic states re-emerged as independent nations.
 In the Treaty of Rapallo, concluded in April 1922, Germany accepted the Treaty's nullification, and the two powers agreed to abandon all war-related territorial and financial claims against each other.

 This state of affairs lasted until 1939, when after signing the secret protocol to the Nazi-Soviet pact, the Soviet Union was able to advance its borders westward by invading Poland in September 1939, by conquering parts of eastern Finland in the 1939–1940 Winter War, and by invading and occupying Estonia, Latvia, Lithuania, and parts of Romania (Bessarabia and northern Bukovina) in 1940.
-During World War II the Soviet leadership was thus able to overturn the majority of the territorial losses incurred at Brest-Litovsk, except for the larger part of Finland, western Congress Poland, and western Armenia.
+During World War II the Soviet leadership was thus able to overturn the majority of the territorial losses incurred at Brest-Litovsk, except for the larger part of Finland and western Congress Poland.

-The Russian borders established by the treaty bear an almost exact similarity to the post-1991 borders established after the fall of the Soviet Union.

-Portraits

-Emil Orlik, the Viennese Secessionist artist, attended the conference, at the invitation of Richard von Kühlmann.
-He drew portraits of all the participants, along with a series of smaller caricatures.
-These were gathered together into a book, Brest-Litovsk, a copy of which was given to each of the participants.